Promotional Products: The Strategic Guide to Driving Brand Awareness

 Should I just give away cheap promotional items?

-Quality significantly outweighs quantity.
-A smaller number of well-made, useful items creates more positive brand associations than larger quantities of disposable products.
-This is particularly true in Northern Ireland, where practical value is highly regarded.
+Quality significantly outweighs quantity in terms of promotional product effectiveness.
+Fewer well-made, valuable items create more positive brand associations than larger quantities of disposable products.
+This principle holds particularly true in Northern Ireland, where practical value and quality are highly regarded.